 INTRODUCING THE WRITER

-Bhikkhu Saranapala, born in Chittagon Bangaladesh and brought up as a samane monk at the Vajiraramaya in Kandy, Sri Lanka is a resident at the Westend Buddhist Centre Toronto, Canada.
-He has a Pundit degree fro Sri Lanka, M.A. from McMaster Universi Hamilton and PhD from University of Toronl Canada.
+Bhikkhu Saranapala, born in Chittagongsa Bangladesh and brought up as a novice monk at the Vajiraramaya in Kandy, Sri Lanka is a resident at the Westend Buddhist Centre Toronto, Canada.
+He has a Pundit degree from Sri Lanka, M.A. from McMaster Universi Hamilton and PhD from the University of Toronto Canada.